Quantum bit threads of MERA tensor network in large $c$ limit

 Obviously, canceling incoming and outgoing flow will yield flux $\mathcal D$.
 In \cite{Czech:2015kbp} the authors claimed that the number of remaining edges is equal to the number of isometries inside the diamond we consider.
-Eq. \eqref{a.10} shows that $\mathcal D = \rho V_D$ when the QMF/QMC theorem holds.
-Recalling the fact that the flux $\mathcal{D}$ is exactly proportional to the number of isometries inside the diamond since the flux of each edge is at most $\log\ \chi$.
-We thus call $\rho$ the density of isometries.
-It implies from (\ref{a.10}) that the number of isometries is directly proportional to volume.
+This is the case that density $\rho$ is just a constant.
+And each isometry contains $1/(4G_N)$ bits information.
+However, $\rho(x)$ is related to location $x$ in tensor network when type of isometries is unconstrained.
+Different isometry may contains different number of bits and the emerged space-time has totaly different structure. if $\rho$ is constant, from (\ref{a.10}) that the number of isometries is directly proportional to volume.
 This recovers the argument given in \cite{Czech:2015kbp}.
 In that article, the density of compression of a compression network is proportional to the number density of isometries for a vacuum MERA.
-Meanwhile the volume of the causal diamond stands for some conditional information for corresponding regions A, B and C on the boundary as shown in FIG.\ref{network}(b).
 Based on these observations, the authors claimed that $\mathcal{D}(isometries)=I(A,C|B)$, which is a relation between the number of isometries and corresponding volume.
-This statements is consistent with our argument given above (\ref{a.10}), namely, as the QMF/QMC theorem holds for a given network, $\rho V_D$ then can be interpreted as the density of compression.
+This statement is consistent with our argument given above (\ref{a.10}), namely, as the QMF/QMC theorem holds for a given network, $\rho V_D$ then can be interpreted as the density of compression.
 From this point of view, physically, $\rho$ can be viewed as density of isometries or equivalently density of compression.

 From FIG.\ref{network}(b), it is obvious that a causal diamond contains numbers of tilted chessboards, each of them corresponds to an isometry.
 This implies that the volume of every minimum chessboard (or unit chessboard) is same because it contains only one isometry.
 This property turns out to be the key for the tensor network to have the geometry of $dS_2$.
 This can be also obtained from (\ref{a.10}) when $D$ is an infinitesimal causal diamond.
 Indeed, it follows from \cite{Cui:2015pla,Czech:2015kbp} and (\ref{a.10}) that